 1. It Can Help Your Hair Grow

-The amount of oil and product present on your scalp can build up over time.
+The amount of product present on your scalp can build up over time.
 This could block your hair follicles and prevent your curls from growing at a quicker pace.
-To avoid this, you must wash and condition your natural black hair frequently.
+To avoid this, you must cleanse your scalp and natural black hair frequently.

 2. It Is Hygienic

-When you skip your natural hair wash routine, the sebum secreted from the scalp can build up on your scalp and along the length of your hair.
-This acts as a nutrition source for different microfauna (bacteria and fungi), which can eventually cause your locks to get dandruff and lose their natural shine.
+When you skip your natural hair wash routine, you are providing a nutrition source for different microfauna (bacteria and fungi), which can eventually cause your scalp to get dandruff.

-Furthermore, the product residue from different styling products may also build up and result in oily, weighed-down tresses.
+Furthermore, the product residue from different styling products may also build up and result in dry, weighed-down tresses.
+When you have product buildup, very little moisture can reach your hair strands.
+The first symptom of excessive product buildup is dry hair that doesn’t behave.

 3. It Can Add Character To Your Color

 Believe it or not, washing your natural hair is a great way to enhance your hair color.
-Here, the shampoo works by distributing the oil from the roots to the ends of your hair.
-This, in turn, can make your hair color and highlights seem more vibrant.
+When you remove the dullness of buildup, your hair color and highlights look more vibrant.

 4. It Makes Your Hair Easier To Style

 Freshly washed natural hair is the easiest to style.
-Not only is your hair tangle-free, but it is also devoid of any build-up that can make it look oily, dull, and all-around messy.
-Additionally, if your tresses are on the thicker side, shampooing them will coat and weigh down all the flyaways, which will help you retain your hairstyle.
+Not only is your hair tangle-free, but it is also devoid of any buildup that can make it dull and frizzy.
+Additionally, if your tresses are on the thicker side, shampooing them with the right shampoo will provide moisture inside the hair strand.
+This moisture weighs down flyaways, which will help you retain your hairstyle.

-Throughout the day, your scalp is exposed to different styling products, the sunlight, and various pollutants in the environment.
-This not only causes extreme build-up but can also make your scalp sweat, which can cause it to smell.
-Hence, regardless of your hairstyle, it is important that you wash your natural hair regularly for the best results.
+Throughout the week, your scalp is exposed to different styling products, the sunlight, and various pollutants in the environment.
+This not only causes extreme build-up but can also make your scalp sweat, which can cause unpleasant odors.
+Hence, regardless of your hairstyle, it is important that you wash your natural hair regularly for sweet-smelling hair.

 6. It Ensures Healthy Roots